influxdata/docs-v2/content/influxdb/cloud/account-management/billing.md

 - **Series cardinality limits**: If you exceed the series cardinality limit, see how to [resolve high series cardinality](https://docs.influxdata.com/influxdb/v2.0/write-data/best-practices/resolve-high-cardinality/).
 - **Free plan**: To remove rate limits, [upgrade to a Usage-based Plan](#upgrade-to-usage-based-plan).

-#### Rate-limited HTTP response code
+#### Write and query limits (HTTP response code)

-When a request exceeds your plan's rate limit--either write requests (Data In) or query requests--the InfluxDB API returns the following response:
+When a request exceeds your plan's write requests (Data In) or query requests (Reads) within a five minute window, the InfluxDB API returns the following response:

 ```
 HTTP 429 “Too Many Requests”